axelhahn/cronwrapper/docs/30_Usage/20_Output.md

 * exectime - execution time of the job in sec
 * ttl - the ttl value
 * rc - return code
+* blockedbypid - when using option SINGLEJOB=1 and a 2nd job will be executed you get the pid that blocked its execution.